encyclopedia-of-code/tiny-graphics-assignments/README.md

 Around 1000 students based their course projects on tiny-graphics.js, a beautiful sampling of which some students opted to host here:
 http://web.cs.ucla.edu/~dt/courses/CS174A/animations/assignment2-best-17f/

-Students were enabled by tiny-graphics.js to efficiently learn the mathematical underpinnings of graphics.
+Students were enabled by tiny-graphics.js to efficiently learn the mathematical underpinnings of graphics with in-class code examples.

 The tiny-graphics.js framework is what powered the custom Github-based programming assignments linked below.
 These new assignments were used for UCLA's computer graphics course in Spring 2019.